docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 ### Understanding Privileges

-Privileges are the building blocks of access control.
-They define the specific technical capabilities and actions that users of different roles can perform.
+Privileges define the specific permissions that users of different roles can perform.
 By assigning privileges to roles, you determine the extent of a user's access to data and functionalities.

 ### Adding Privileges

-To add a privilege, follow these steps:
+To add a privilege:

 1. Open the `Explorer` Panel.
 2. Navigate to the `Roles and Privileges` section.